elamaran619/amazon-quicksight-user-guide/doc_source/changing-field-aggregation.md

 Use the following procedure to change or add aggregation on a field\.

-1. On the visual, choose the on\-visual editor for the field you want to apply aggregation to\.
+1. On the visual, choose the on\-visual editor for the field that you want to apply aggregation to\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/editor-aggregate.png)

-1. On the on\-visual editor menu, choose **Aggregate**, then choose the aggregate function you want to apply\.
+1. On the on\-visual editor menu, choose **Aggregate**, then choose the aggregate function that you want to apply\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/editor-aggregate2.png)

 ## Changing or Adding Aggregation to a Field by Using a Field Well<a name="change-field-aggregation-field-wells"></a>